dacbd/blog/content/posts/zero-to-prod-gke/index.md

 Logging is pretty simple with our GKE setup, we don't need to do much.
 No need to setup something like a fluentd DeamonSet, GCP **automagicly** collects our container logs for us.
-We just need to create a seperate logging bucket and setup the logging sink (to that bucket).
+We just need to create a separate logging bucket and set up the logging sink (to that bucket).
-After that is complete you can just use GCP Log explorer to inspect and query your logs.
+After that is complete you can just use GCP Log Explorer to inspect and query your logs.

-First we will create a random `bucket_prefix` destroying s3 type buckets is not an action the is completed imediately.
+First, we will create a random `bucket_prefix` destroying s3 type buckets is not an action that is completed immediately.
 If you are testing things running `terraform apply` and `terraform destroy` more than once you can get name conflicts.
 ```hcl
 resource "random_string" "bucket_prefix" {
   length  = 6